Can an eruption at one volcano trigger an eruption at another nearby volcano (for example, within about 10 km)?

 Yes.
 Over the past 640,000 years since the last giant eruption at Yellowstone, approximately 80 relatively nonexplosive eruptions have occurred and produced primarily lava flows.
 This would be the most likely kind of future eruption.

 Not usually.
-Earthquakes associated with eruptions rarely exceed magnitude 5, and these moderate earthquakes are not big enough to destroy the kinds of buildings, houses, and roads that were demolished in the movie.
+Earthquakes associated with eruptions rarely exceed magnitude 5, and these moderate earthquakes are not generally big enough to destroy buildings, houses, and roads.
+The largest earthquakes at Mount St.

 - 1 of 11